-Galera Australia is eligible to participate in an Australian research and development tax incentive program under which the Company is eligible to receive a cash refund from the Australian Taxation Office for a percentage of the research and development costs expended by Galera Australia in Australia.
-The cash refund is available to companies with an annual aggregate revenue of less than \$20.0 million (Australian) during the reimbursable period.
-The Company's estimate of the amount of cash refund it expects to receive related to the Australian research and development tax incentive program is included in tax incentive receivable in the accompanying consolidated balance sheets and such amounts are recorded as reduction of research and development expense in the statements of operations.
-During the years ended December 31, 2017 and 2018, the Company recorded reductions to research and development expenses of \$0.5 million and \$0.4 million, respectively.
-The Company's estimate of the amount of cash refund it expects to receive as part of this incentive program from July 1, 2017 through December 31, 2018 based on eligible spending was \$0.9 million.
-During the year ended December 31, 2017, the Company received \$0.7 million in research and development tax incentive refunds related to qualified Australian expenses incurred through June 30, 2017.
+Galera Australia was eligible to participate in an Australian research and development tax incentive program under which the Company received a cash refund from the Australian Taxation Office (ATO) for a percentage of the research and development costs expended by Galera Australia in Australia.
+The cash refund is available to companies with an annual aggregate revenue of less than \$20.0 million Australian dollars during the reimbursable period.
+The Company's estimate of the amount of cash refund it expected to receive is included in tax incentive receivable in the accompanying consolidated balance sheet as of December 31, 2018 and such amount was recorded as reduction of research and development expense in the statements of operations for the year ended December 31, 2018.